nihlaeth/Puppet-slackpkg/README.md

 to your packet declaration.

+In order to have slackpkg work without a menu you need to set the batch and default answer options in /etc/slackpkg/slackpkg.conf.
+Puppet can do this for you.

 To do
 ===================

 * Make the query function actually return a list of installed packages (this will fix ensure=>absent)
 * Have the remove function check if the package is at 'latest'.
+* Add -batch and -default-answer=y arguments so the slackpkg configuration does not need modification.